 - salt & pepper to taste

-- To make the tomato sauce, sauté the mushrooms in a splash of oil until golden brown then add the garlic, tomatoes and herbs.
+- To make the tomato sauce, sauté the onion until soft and translucent.
+Add the mushrooms and eggplant and cook until golden brown then add the garlic, tomatoes and herbs.
 Allow to simmer for 5-10 minutes then season to taste.

 - To assemble, add a bit of tomato sauce to the bottom of a casserole dish then top with a few lasagna sheets.
-Add more tomato sauce on top then add dollops of basil pesto and ricotta and top with a layer of bechamel.
-Repeat until you've used up all the sauce then top with mozzarella.
+Add a layer of ricotta and dollop on 2-3 teaspoons basil pesto.
+Scatter over some of the mozzarella then add a layer of tomato sauce.
+Reserve 1 cup of mozzarella for the top.
+Add another layer of pasta and continue to layer.
+Finish with a layer of sauce then cover with foil and place in the oven.

 - Remove from the oven and allow to cool for 10 minutes before serving.